 This requires direct access to the circulation, either via a native arteriovenous fistula (AVF—the preferred method of vascular access), usually at the wrist (a “Brescia-Cimino” fistula); an arteriovenous graft, usually made of polytetrafluoroethylene; a large-bore intravenous catheter; or a subcutaneous device attached to intravascular catheters.
 For pts with known, progressive CKD, planning of future dialysis is critical, involving creation of an AVF many months before dialysis is necessary so as to allow for healing and vascular maturation.
 Blood is pumped through hollow fibers of an artificial kidney (the “dialyzer”) and bathed with a solution of favorable chemical composition (isotonic, free of urea and other nitrogenous compounds, and generally low in potassium).
 Dialysate [K+] is varied from 1 to 4 mM, depending on predialysis [K+] and the clinical setting.
 Dialysate [Ca2+] is typically 2.5 mg/dL (1.25 mM), [HCO3–] typically 35 meq/L, and dialysate [Na+] 140 mM; these can also be modified, depending on the clinical situation.
 Most pts undergo dialysis thrice weekly, usually for 3–4 h.
 The efficiency of dialysis is largely dependent on the duration of dialysis, blood flow rate, dialysate flow rate, and surface area of the dialyzer.

 Complications of hemodialysis are outlined in Table 143-1.
 Many of these relate to the process of hemodialysis as an intense, intermittent therapy.
-In contrast to the native kidney or to PD, both major dialytic functions (i.e., clearance of solutes and fluid removal, or “ultrafiltration”) are accomplished over relatively short time periods.
-The ...
+In contrast to the native kidney or to PD, both major dialytic functions (i.e., clearance of solutes and fluid removal, or “ultrafiltration”) are accomplished over relatively short time ...